Help us learn more about invasive non-native species

 Can you help MWT?

 Little is known about the impacts of invasive species on our shores.
-This is why the Trust is keen to collect sighting information which will enable us, and the government, to better understand these species, where they can be found and what their possible impacts could be.
-We need people to help by reporting sightings of invasive species
+This is why Manx Wildlife Trust is keen to collect sighting information which will enable us, and the government, to better understand these species, where they can be found and what their possible impacts could be.
+We need people to help by reporting sightings of invasive species.